 Need to cheat?
 If you can’t find cachaça where you live, use good vodka.
 The drink will then be called Caipiroshka.
 No vodka?
 Use white rum and you will have a Caipiríssima.

-The city of Paraty gave its name to the drink, but it can be found locally throughout Brazil.
+It’s said that the city of Paraty gave its name to the drink, but it can be found locally throughout Brazil.
 There are tours of distillers in the state of Minas Gerais, much in the same way as you’d tour vineyards in Sonoma Valley or in France, with the added bonus of sampling their famous regional cuisine.

 You’ll find cachaça at Carnival, your local Brazilian steakhouse or as part of a prayer offering to the Afro-Brazilian Gods.
 It’s the popular drink of choice with the rich, the poor and the tourists.
 Just ask anyone who’s been there… if there’s a story to be shared, cachaça is sure to have been involved.